Cherokee Leader Tsali Was Captured

 At the time the legend flourished, few of the government records related to the Tsali event had been available for research.
 What those documents reveal is different from oral tradition.
 On November 1, 1838, U. S. soldiers and Thomas found and captured Tsali’s group.
 While being marched to the command base, some of the Cherokee attacked the soldiers and escaped.
 Oconaluftee Citizen Indians, who were exempt from the removal, and a few other fugitive Cherokees offered help with the understanding that anyone who helped to find Tsali’s band would be allowed to stay in North Carolina.

 A former neighbor of Tsali’s known as Euchella (Utsala) led about sixty men in search of Tsali.
-On November 24, Foster wrote to Scott that the mission was a success—that, of the twelve Indians that had been in the original group, all but Tsali had been recaptured and the three men most culpable in the attack “were punished yesterday by the Cherokees themselves in the presence of the 4th Regt. of Infantry.”
+On November 24, Colonel William S. Foster, who was ordered to find Tsali, wrote to his commander, General Winfield Scott that the mission was a success—that, of the twelve Indians that had been in the original group, all but Tsali had been recaptured and the three men most culpable in the attack “were punished yesterday by the Cherokees themselves in the presence of the 4th Regt. of Infantry.”
 Foster had made clear in other communications that he did not believe that Tsali was one of the murderers.
 His conviction is explicit in his dismissal of the search party and leaving the area.
 However, the next day Euchella and another Indian caught Tsali and executed him.
 Foster issued a proclamation in support of Euchella and his men and sent Scott a petition signed by residents in favor of the Indians’ wishes to stay.

 Euchella and his men were given permission to remain in North Carolina with the Oconaluftee Citizen Indians.
 Eventually these groups would be recognized as the Eastern Band of Cherokee Indians.
 Tsali’s story began to take shape with its embellished twist in 1849 and he has since become a folk legend.
 The significant difference in the two stories, of course, is that documents indicate that Tsali never surrendered.
 Thus he never made the noble sacrifice for which he is idolized.
 Regardless, the events were tragic and the outcome heartbreaking, and the saga is now immortalized in Cherokee lore.